Discover an alternative route to a language degree that combines distance learning, on campus learning and a year abroad.

 Language laboratory sessions allow you to practise your listening and spoken skills and are an essential part of all our language programmes.

-90% of our Modern Languages students enter work or further study within six months of graduation (DLHE 2016).
+93% of our BA Modern Languages students enter work or further study within six months of graduation (DLHE 2017).

 Modern Languages graduates enter the wide range of careers similar to other arts and humanities graduates but with much greater scope in international settings.